This post may contain affiliate links, meaning we may earn a commission for recommending products in this post.

 If you want to make your own baby food, all you need is the blender you already have in your kitchen.
 You don’t need to buy an extra kitchen gadget for this.

-Next, go ahead and also skip that expensive detergent for baby’s clothes.
+Next, go ahead and also skip that well-known detergent brand.

-Those detergents that are marketed for babies– They still contain fragrances (a no-no for sensitive skin).
+Those detergents that are marketed for babies still contain fragrances (a no-no for sensitive skin).
+And– Many of the detergents that claim to be “baby-safe” or “natural” actually aren’t and have poor EWG scores.

-Instead, save your few extra bucks and choose a detergent that’s free from fragrances and dyes.
+Instead, choose a detergent that’s free from fragrances and dyes.

 14. Brand name formula